How to Measure the Value of a Customer Advisory Board

 Farland Group evaluates an advisory board's value by return on time invested — for both your executives and for your customers.

 Senior executives on both sides of the table are careful about where they spend their time.
-They don't join advisory boards; they choose partnerships.
+They approach advisory boards the way they would any serious investment — expecting a return.

 When those people keep showing up, keep engaging more deeply, and start weaving what they hear into how they lead — that's compounding value.
 It may not fit neatly into a quarterly dashboard, but it's the kind of return that grows over time and becomes nearly impossible for competitors to replicate.